 6. What if Hells Canyon Raft cancels my trip?

 If HCR chooses to cancel a launch due to any reason(s), including closure by a federal agency, governmental intervention, health department requirements, or the decision on our part, HCR will issue a full refund or allow you to use the full value of your non-refundable payments as a credit for a future trip.
-Credits may be applied to the same trip for any available departure through 2021.
+Credits may be applied to the same trip for any available departure through the following season.
 Once an alternate trip is booked, it will be subject to standard cancellation policies.

 7. What if I’m planning to make a new reservation with Hells Canyon Raft?

-All policies stated here will also apply to new reservations for the 2020 season.
+All policies stated here will also apply to new reservations for the upcoming season.
 Please don’t hesitate to reach out to us if you have additional questions.
 Of course, as always, we recommend purchasing travel insurance.